PHPOffice/PhpSpreadsheet/docs/topics/autofilters.md

 as a wildcard to match a single character. `U*` equates to "begins with a 'U'"; `*U` equates to "ends with a 'U'"; and `*U*` equates to "contains a 'U'".
+Note that PhpSpreadsheet recognizes wildcards only for equal/not-equal tests.

 If you want to match explicitly against `*` or `?`, you can escape it with a tilde `~`, so `?~**` would explicitly match for `*`